threefoldtech/tfgrid-sdk-ts/packages/types/src/errors/readme.md

 #### Farm `tfGridFarm`

-For Errors that comes from farms or related to farms resources and farmer bot we are using this module
+For Errors that come from farms or are related to farms resources and farmer bot, we are using this module

 0. InvalidResourcesError
 1. FarmerBotError